 The Snyder & Associates team conducted several public input meetings to gather feedback about what the residents of the area would like to see in the new location.
 Then, after further meetings with officials, our designers prepared the Bondurant Trailhead Master Plan and a comprehensive estimate of construction costs.

-Snyder & Associates conducted meetings for project input and prepared the Trailhead Master Plan and estimate of construction costs.
-Situated on the historic Chicago Great Western Railway, trailhead design set out to celebrate its operation from 1883 to 2005 and the history of Bondurant.
-The project incorporates a shelter & restroom facility, seating areas, a splash ground, trail hub kiosk, and interpretive signage.
-The shelter design is based on the original Bondurant train station that served train passengers until 1962.
-Entryway features and screening walls were based on the railroad theme and give the site a unique flare that references the site and Bondurant’s past.
+The proposed Master Plan incorporates a 1,440 square foot open-air shelter with restrooms and water bottle fill stations.
+Also, seating areas, a splash ground, trail hub kiosk, and interpretive signage were included.
+The shelter is a replica of the original Bondurant train station that served train passengers from 1883 to 1962.
+Entryway features and screening walls were based on the railroad theme and give the site a unique flare that references the location and Bondurant’s past.

 Based on our team’s Master Plan, the City of Bondurant immediately installed the shelter, trail section, and paved seating areas.
 The 0.7-acre Bondurant Regional Trailhead Park officially opened with a ribbon-cutting ceremony in 2013.
 In the intervening years, most of the other amenities have been added to the site as funds became available.

 Two Trail Extensions Pave the Way for Future Trail Loop

 Piggybacking on the success of the Bondurant Trailhead project, our team was again enlisted by Polk County officials to create a plan for extending the Chichaqua Valley Trail from a location west of Bondurant, continuing to the southwest where it would intersect with the Gay Lea Wilson Trail.
 This new trail section required the rehabilitation of two former railroad bridges near the community of Berwick.